NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --camera-weight <double (default: 0.0)>
     The weight to give to the constraint that the camera positions/orientations stay close to the original values.
 A higher weight means that the values will change less.
 This option is deprecated.
-Use instead ``--translation-weight`` and ``--tri-weight``.
+Use instead ``--camera-position-weight`` and ``--tri-weight``.

 --ip-per-tile <integer (default: unspecified)>